 Coins have long played a traditional role in a variety of life’s special moments, from the custom of crossing a newborn baby’s palm with silver to putting a silver coin in a Christmas pudding at Christmastime.
 Naturally, it’s only fitting that this tradition also extends to one of the most important days in a person’s life – their wedding day.

 The act of gifting and exchanging coins at a wedding is one that takes place in many different cultures and countries.
 Join us as we take a virtual journey across the globe to explore some of the coinage rituals that occur at wedding ceremonies around the world.

-A world of tradition
+A British tradition

 For many years, the father of the bride would slip a sixpence into his daughter’s shoe before she walked down the aisle.
-The sixpence stood for good luck, and to show that the father wished his daughter prosperity in her marriage.
+In addition to bringing good luck, the sixpence is also said to symbolise that the father wished his daughter prosperity in her marriage.

 Another lesser known British tradition is to insert a silver coin into the cork of a champagne bottle popped on the day.
 Typically, the coin is minted in the same year to commemorate the wedding, resulting in a quirky little memento for the happy couple.

 Coins also play a part in wedding day festivities in a number of European countries.
 Similar to the British tradition, in Sweden the bride’s mother gives her daughter a gold coin to put in her right shoe before the wedding.
 The bride’s father then gives her a silver coin to put in her left shoe.
 The coins symbolise their wish that the bride will never go without money.